supersciencegrl/website-tools/README.md

 - _DELETEEXTRAFILES.py_ &ndash; Removes any .ics downloadable calendar files if their time is set to the past

 ### <span style="color: darkgreen">Website management scripts</span>
+- _GordonConferences.py_ &ndash; Web scraper to extract html from Gordon Conference webpages to the Conference Database
 - _update-batch.py_ &ndash; Script to update all website html files in batch, eg: to change the website template

 ### <span style="color: darkgreen">Sass</span>